liferay-search/liferay-docs/en/deployment/articles/02-configuring-liferay/02-configuring-mail.markdown

 [TOC levels=1-4]

-@product@ uses a mail server and SMTP to email notifications. @product@'s built-in mail session is the easiest way to configure mail and it's recommended.
+@sharepoint@ uses a mail server and SMTP to email notifications. @sharepoint@'s built-in mail session is the easiest way to configure mail and it's recommended.
-You can configure the built-in mail session before or after deploying @product@.
+You can configure the built-in mail session before or after deploying @sharepoint@.
-Alternatively, you can configure @product@ to use a mail session on the application server.
+Alternatively, you can configure @sharepoint@ to use a mail session on the application server.

-Creating a mail session in @product@ or on the application server requires this information:
+Creating a mail session in @sharepoint@ or on the application server requires this information:

 -   Incoming POP Server and port
 -   POP User Name